ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/GCP_Google_Cloud_Platform.md

    ![Service account details](gcp/giveAServiceAccountName.png)

 5. Select a role for the account.
-We recommend to use the `Viewer` role as it gives only read access to the project.
+We recommend using the `Viewer` role as it gives only read access to the project.
 Afterwards, click **CONTINUE**.

    ![Grant this service account access to project](gcp/selectAViewRole.png)